-You’ll also want to explore the possibility of specialist shingles travel insurance too, just so that your covered should any issues arise on your trip.
+You’ll also want to explore the possibility of specialist shingles travel insurance too, just so that you're covered should any issues arise on your trip.

 If you or your child is diagnosed with chickenpox before you travel, there are insurance providers out there who provide specific cover for chickenpox.
 The same also applies to shingles.